BLACKujira/GradiusStage2Mod/README.md

 # Bringing MSX Gradius Stage 2 to R-Type Final 2

-This mod features a new stage called *"Stage G2.0 Recreation: Stonehenge in Reverse Space."* It recreates the second stage from the original MSX *Gradius* and redesigns the visuals with a "Reverse Space" theme.
+This mod features a new stage called *"Stage G2.0 Reappearance: Countercurrent Stonehenge"* It recreates the second stage from the original MSX *Gradius* and redesigns the visuals with a "Countercurrent Space" theme.

 ## Installation Guide
 This stage mod consists of three components: a `LUA Mod`, a `PAK Mod`, and a `Blueprint Mod`.
 Please refer to the following table for separate installation instructions.